qmachine/qmachine/docs/local-sandbox.rst

     $ which npm || echo 'NPM is missing'

-If NPM is missing, refer to its documentation_ for the installation procedure.
+If NPM is missing, refer to its `documentation <NPM-documentation_>`_ for the installation procedure.

 Next, check out QM's source code from GitHub_: